pagkly/Zed/Investopedia3/Social Sciences.md

 The origins of social sciences can be traced back to the ancient Greeks.
 The lives they led, and their early studies into human nature, the state, and mortality, helped to shape Western civilization.

-Social science as an academic field of study developed out of the Age of Enlightenment (or the Age of Reason), which flourished through much of the 18th century in Europe.
-[Adam Smith](https://www.investopedia.com/updates/adam-smith-economics/), Voltaire, Jean-Jacques Rousseau, Denis Diderot, Immanuel Kant, and David Hume were among the big intellectuals at the time who laid the foundations for the study of social sciences in the Western World.
+Social science as an academic field of study developed out of the Age of Enlightenment (or the Age of Reason), which flourished through much of the 18th century in Europe. [[Adam Smith]](https://www.investopedia.com/updates/adam-smith-economics/), Voltaire, Jean-Jacques Rousseau, Denis Diderot, Immanuel Kant, and David Hume were among the big intellectuals at the time who laid the foundations for the study of social sciences in the Western World.

 Individuals began to take a more disciplined approach to quantify their observations of society, and over time, similar aspects of society, such as linguistics and psychology, were separated into unique fields of study.